-The following is a list with a short review of only the very best books in my spiritualism library.
-Each book listed here has something interesting, unusual or amazing to contribute to our understanding of afterlife research and I hope you find them as illuminating as I have.
+The following list comprises only the very best books in my spiritualism library.
+I’ve included a brief introduction to each book to give you a feel for what makes it unique, inspiring, curious, even life-changing.
+While the books in my library cover a wide range of topics, all have something interesting, unusual or amazing to contribute to our understanding of afterlife research.
+I hope you find them as illuminating and inspiring as I have.

 If you have a favorite afterlife or spiritualism book that you think should be on this list, please let me know in the comments!

-I am not a part of an affiliate program, nor am I paid or promoted for recommendations.
+I do not participate in an affiliate program, nor am I paid or promoted for recommendations.

 The New Children and Near-Death Experiences